 - Show them you’ve done your research.

 Do your research and don’t be one of those writers who pitches story ideas about articles the magazine just published a month ago.
+Keep a list of potential story ideas in a google doc so you always have fresh ideas.
+Once you have all the elements of a good story, send the pitch.
+Don’t be afraid to step out of your comfort zone.

 Where to pitch